Patrolling the Skies with Sky Patrol

 Storm clouds?

-This is a rendering done by Imagic artist Michael Becker showing what the game was to have looked like.
+This is a rendering done by Imagic graphics artist Michael Becker showing what the game was to have looked like.
 If you notice, many of the objects shown here (hangar, tank, factory, ack-ack gun) are in the game.
 The biplane and enemy dirigible/Zeppelin weren't yet implemented.
 It's also possible the right set of "storm clouds" (above) are actually parts of the enemy dirigible.

 Also notice the train graphic to the left of the score counter.
 It's the same train that appears in Imagic's Shootin' Gallery game (shown at left)!
 What's even more strange is that ALL of the graphics from Shootin' Gallery are in the code (everything from byte offset $0af0 to $0fee is the same in both games)!
 Brad doesn't recall why this was, but it's possible he used parts of Shootin' Gallery when starting on Sky Patrol.
 Other programmers have done this, in an effort to save bytes and help cut down on development time.